utdata/csvkit-nicar/README.md

 What can we learn from this?
 - The sum of all alcohol sales in the Austin MSA in December 2017 was $70,354,620.
 - The average was $57,385 and the median was $35,139.
 Though I'm not sure we would report those.
 - This highest Total_Reciepts value is "$869,818".
-We'll want to figure out who that is next.
+We'll figure out who that is next.

 ### csvsort

-Let's find out that top seller. [csvsort](http://csvkit.readthedocs.io/en/1.0.2/tutorial/2_examining_the_data.html#csvsort-order-matters) will sort your output to screen or redirection into another file, but it does not change the sort order of the original file.
+Let's find out that top seller. [csvsort](http://csvkit.readthedocs.io/en/1.0.2/tutorial/2_examining_the_data.html#csvsort-order-matters) will sort your output to screen or redirect into another file, but it does not change the sort order of the original file.

 Let's type in all in and run it, then break it down:

 `$ csvsort -c Total_Receipts -r mixbev.csv | csvcut -c Location_Name,Location_Address,county,Total_Receipts | head | csvlook --max-column-width 20`

-- `csvsort -c Total_Receipts -r` is our new command. "csvsort" is the command, and we are passing the "-c" flag and the name of a column to sort.
+- "csvsort -c Total_Receipts -r" is our new command. "csvsort" is the command, and we are passing the "-c" flag and the name of a column to sort.
 The "-r" that follows says to reverse sort, so we have the largest number at the top.
 Journalists almost always want the largest number first.
 We have to do this first (or at least before our "head" command) so it considers the whole file.
 - We pipe this into "csvcut" passing in our name, address, county and receipts fields.
-This is just for nice output of fields we need.
+This is just for nice output of fields we actually care about.
 - We pass through to "head" to look at just the top 10 rows intead of all of them.
 - We pass through to "csvlook" to make it pretty.
 I added the "--max-column-width 20" because some of the restaurant names are really long, and would break each row into multiple lines.